awsdocs/amazon-ec2-user-guide-windows/doc_source/common-messages.md

 1. In a command prompt, update group policy with **gpupdate /force**\.

 1. Close and reopen the Windows Update Settings\.
-You will see the above message about your settings being managed by your organization, followed by “We’ll automatically download updates, except on metered connections \(where charges may apply\)\.
-In that case, we’ll automatically download those updates required to keep Windows running smoothly\.”
+You will see the above message about your settings being managed by your organization, followed by "We'll automatically download updates, except on metered connections \(where charges may apply\)\.
+In that case, we'll automatically download those updates required to keep Windows running smoothly\.

 1. Return to gpedit\.msc in Step 1 and set the group policy back to **not configured**\.
 Do another **gpupdate /force**\.